 The UK’s Modern Slavery Act came into force in 2015.
-On this page, we explain how we applies policies and procedures under the provisions of this Act.
+On this page, we explain the activities undertaken by the International Air Transport Association (IATA or the Association) in complying with its obligations under the UK’s Modern Slavery Act.

-The International Air Transport Association (IATA) is committed to leading the airline industry in playing its part to help combat slavery and human trafficking.
-We are also committed to improving our internal processes to ensure that both our organization and our supply chain includes no trace of slavery or human trafficking.
+IATA is committed to leading the airline industry in playing its part to help combat slavery and human trafficking, as detailed below.
+The Association is also committed to improving its internal processes to ensure that both the organization and its supply chain include no trace of slavery or human trafficking.

-IATA is the trade association for the world’s airlines, representing some 300 airlines that comprise 82% of total air traffic.
-We support many areas of aviation activity and help formulate industry policy on critical aviation issues.
-Our mission is to represent, lead and serve the airline industry.
+IATA is the trade association for the world’s airlines, representing some 300 airlines that comprise 83% of total air traffic.
+The Association supports many areas of aviation activity and helps formulate industry policy on critical aviation issues.
+IATA’s mission is to represent, lead and serve the airline industry.

 Our supply chains

-As a trade association with offices and operations spanning the globe, the majority of our supply chain comprises the following services: office facilities management; consulting; IT; and data processing.
-Although we have no reason to believe that there is a high risk of modern slavery and human trafficking within our supply chain, we have incorporated anti-slavery clauses into our supplier contracts that will be used going forward to minimize the risk of slavery and human trafficking in our supply chain.
-We will continue to monitor the risk of being exposed to slavery and human trafficking and adapt and strengthen our policies accordingly.
+As a trade association with offices and operations spanning the globe, the majority of IATA’s supply chain comprises the following services: office facilities management; consulting; IT; and data processing.
+Although IATA has no reason to believe that there is a high risk of modern slavery and human trafficking within the organization’s supply chain, there are policies and procedures in place that will be adapted and strengthened if necessary.
+Also, IATA has incorporated anti-slavery clauses into its supplier contracts that will be used going forward to minimize the risk of slavery and human trafficking in its supply chain.

 Our work to combat human trafficking in the air transport sector

-We have also started a campaign titled #Eyesopen, which is designed to raise awareness among passengers, airlines and governments, of the crime of human trafficking.
-Through a variety of materials, including an animated film that demonstrates how traffickers misuse aviation (available here), the campaign is designed to show how aviation staff on the front-line can play their part in helping to combat human trafficking.
+IATA has also started a campaign titled #Eyesopen, which is designed to raise awareness among passengers, airlines and governments, of the crime of human trafficking.
+Through a variety of materials, including an animated film that demonstrates how traffickers misuse aviation, the campaign is designed to show how aviation staff on the front-line can play their part in helping to combat human trafficking.

-We are also working with airports and other stakeholders within the air transport sector to raise awareness on human trafficking and share our guidance material, including our ‘recognize and report' practice.
+IATA is also working with airports and other stakeholders within the air transport sector to raise awareness on human trafficking and share its guidance material, including its ‘recognize and report' practice.

 Find out more about IATA's activities against Human Trafficking

-This initial statement is made pursuant to section 54 of the UK’s Modern Slavery Act 2015 and has been endorsed by Willie Walsh, IATA's Director General.
-This statement constitutes IATA’s slavery and human trafficking statement for the financial year ending December 2020.
+This statement is made pursuant to section 54 of the UK’s Modern Slavery Act 2015 and has been approved by the IATA Board of Governors and endorsed by IATA's Director General.
+This statement constitutes IATA’s slavery and human trafficking statement for the financial year ending December 2023.